 - Remember that a lot of people read emails on their phones.
 So optimize your subject lines and preview text for mobile viewing.
 Keep them short, relevant and interesting.
 There's no magic formula here—it takes time to find the best type of subject lines that your audience loves.
 Some of your subject lines will perform better than others.
 After every email is sent, check and track the email’s performance to keep learning and optimizing.

 - Try something new.
-Add an emoji or personalize the subject line with your subscriber’s first name.
+Like personalizing the subject line with your subscriber’s first name.

 - Pay attention to the day and time you send your emails.
 Open rates can depend on the day and time you send your email campaign.
 Some of your subscribers may be reading their emails very early in the morning, others may prefer browsing them during lunch—not to mention the night owls who like reading your emails at midnight.
 The day of the week can also impact your open rates.
 Try sending your emails out on different days to see how it affects your opens.
 Your audience might love getting emails on Saturdays whereas your biz bestie’s audience might love getting emails on Tuesdays.